 and NamedTuple

 instances use the same amount of memory.
-You can expand the box below to view a script that compares memory usage between the two.
+You can expand the box below to view a script that compares their memory usage.

 Here’s a script that compares the memory usage of a namedtuple